<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 What Defines A Low Deductible?

 In decades previous, the definition of what was considered a low deductible is very different from what it is today.
 Some 25 years ago an individual deductible over $1,000 or $1,500 would have been considered high.
 When "High Deductible Health Plans" tied to Health Savings Accounts (HSA) came into the marketplace 15 years ago they were met with much resistance.
 The idea of a $5,000 individual deductible seemed absurd.
-And for good reason.
+Never mind paying the cash price for routine services until the deductible was met.

 Evaluate My Options